Federal Reserve H.6 M2 money stock

 Methodology

 This calculator uses U.S. M2 Money Stock from FRED series M2SL, published monthly by the Federal Reserve.
-For each selected date, it uses the latest available monthly M2 observation on or before that date.
+For each selected year, it uses the last available monthly M2 observation in that calendar year, usually December.
+The end date uses the latest available M2 observation.

 The M2-adjusted value is calculated as: